Fitting Orthokeratology Contact Lenses

 Edward S. Bennett, OD, MSEd, and Joseph T. Barr, OD, MS, FAAO

-reshaping lenses will help you become a more
+This comprehensive look at fitting corneal reshaping lenses will help you become a more confident ortho-k practitioner.

 In the late 1950s and early 1960s, many practitioners observed that patients were slightly less nearsighted upon removing their lenses when corneal contact lenses were being fit slightly flatter than K. In the early 1960s, several optometrists developed their own orthokeratology techniques by using large, flat lenses with large optical zones.
 Unfortunately, their only choice of material was PMMA.
 Rigid gas permeable (RGP) lens materials, developed in the late 1970s, greatly improved the safety and efficacy of orthokeratology.
 These materials achieved an overall improvement in performance, in part the result of the ability to use larger overall diameters, which greatly enhanced centration of the orthokeratology lenses.

 The first reverse zone lens design for orthokeratology was developed in the 1980s by Dr. Richard Wlodyga and manufactured by Mr. Nick Stoyan.
 These first lenses consisted of three curves, including a secondary curve often two to three diopters steeper than the base curve radius to accelerate the process.
 Currently, there are numerous four curve/zone or similar designs to further accelerate this process.